YomiCasual/exchange-app-ui/README.md

     ```
     yarn install
     ```
-4. Wait for it to install and run:
+4. At the root folder run, open the terminal and run:
     ```
+    yarn install
+    ```
+5. Make sure your API_BASE_URL is the same port your server is running, you can change it in '/libs/index.ts'

+6. Wait for it to install and run:
+    ```
     yarn  start
     ```
-5. Wait for the app to build and go to localhost:3000 or the port shown from the terminal
+7. Wait for the app to build and go to localhost:3000 or the port shown from the terminal

 ## Assumptions/Features added